Cheatha17/1701QCA-Assessment/replicationproject/replication.md

 One of my coding problems was the "on" and "off" switch, which didn't seem to work.
 I followed the steps provided, however as I am new to all of this, I may have coded incorrectly or placed wires in the wrong sections.

-Looking back at this whole process, I would recommended to myself to explore more sources to see if there were other alternatives or approaches.
+Looking back at this whole process, I would recommended to myself to explore more sources to see if there were other alternatives or approaches for more inspiration.
 Now realising I'm not as limited to what I thought I was.

-*What might be an interesting extension of this project?
-In what other contexts might this project be used?*
+Looking back at it now I wish there was a more pleasing aesthetic look to it.
+Keeping in mind for next time that the look of it should be considered and thought out as much as the technical side.